Vision and mission

 We have robust policies and processes for data governance, to protect privacy and reduce the risk of data misuse.
 In order to ensure responsible use of data, our approach is based on the on the ‘Five Safes’ framework:

 As a new alliance, convening a global response to a critical health issue, the ways in which we work together is vitally important.
 ICODA is an open and inclusive organisation.
 We ask our Researchers and Partners to subscribe to our Principles that include equity, transparency and responsible data sharing:

-- Equity in developing a global approach
+- Foster equity in developing a global approach

 A key plank of building and maintaining a trusted global partnership is ensuring robust and transparent governance processes, with clear lines of accountability.
 We have put in place a structure to provide strong oversight of our work, including scientific advice and patient and public engagement: